 Malala has been undergoing treatment at Queen Elizabeth Hospital in Birmingham, England for the last two weeks.
-According to University Hospitals Birmingham medical director Dr. Dave Rosser, is able to walk nearly unassisted and “appears to have very good memories of both the last few ...
+According to University Hospitals Birmingham medical director Dr. Dave Rosser, is able to walk nearly unassisted and “appears to have very good memories of both the last few days of her care and events prior to the incident.
 Read More

 on Oct 16, 2012

 The recent shooting of Malala Yousafzai has torn me up.
 Deeply.
 You’d have to be an automaton to feel anything but grief.
 But she continues to hang on, and along with the rest of the world, I'm hoping that her doctors' most recent predictions--that she'll make a "decent recovery"--will turn out to be true.

 I mourn the disruption, if not the destruction, of a young and very promising life.
 But violence is often a response to fear, and it gives me hope—real, fierce hope—that the Taliban is so terrified of a teenage girl.

 on Oct 15, 2012